Comparing Swiss Travel Passes and the Half Fare Card (2026)

 • Swiss Travel Pass includes free access to over 500+ museums, which is a huge bonus if you like history or art.

-• Half Fare Card and regional passes don’t include museums but may include discounts.
+• Half Fare Card and regional passes don’t include museums, but may include discounts.

 Our Swiss Travel Pass Comparison Calculator

-Final Thoughts: So, Which Swiss Pass Should You Get?
+So, Which Swiss Pass Should You Get?

 If you’ve made it this far, high five!
 The Swiss pass system is famously confusing (honestly, intentionally so), but now you’ve got a solid handle on what each pass covers, where it shines, and how to avoid overpaying.